cowprotocol/learn/content/tutorial/01-simple-orders/01-order/02-quote-order/README.md

 title: Quoting
 ---

 OK, so you're wanting to trade some tokens on CoW Protocol.
 Great!
 But before we do that, let's get a quote first so we know what we're getting into.
-We get quotes using the [Order book API](https://docs.cow.fi/cow-protocol/tutorials/arbitrate/orderbook).
+We get quotes using the [TradingSdk](https://github.com/cowprotocol/cow-sdk/tree/main/packages/trading/README.md) from `@cowprotocol/cow-sdk`.

-## API
+## SDK

-The CoW Protocol API is [documented in swagger](https://docs.cow.fi/cow-protocol/reference/apis/orderbook).
-Using API endpoints can be a bit tricky, so we've exposed all the settings that you need (including things like rate limiters so you don't get blocked) in a simple to use library: `@cowprotocol/cow-sdk`.
+The CoW Protocol SDK provides a high-level TradingSdk that simplifies trading operations.
+The TradingSdk handles quote fetching, order signing, and posting in a unified interface.

 To install it, run: `npm install @cowprotocol/cow-sdk`